 Meaning of the Greek Word Swaddling Clothes

 The phrase “swaddling clothes” is a translation of the root Greek word sparganoo.
-The word appears in only two verses in the New Testament and both times they appear in Luke 2.
+The word appears in only two verses in the New Testament, both times in Luke 2.
 The first appearance of sparganoo occurs in verse 7 and the second is in verse 12.
 The Greek word sparganoo means “to wrap a child in swaddling clothes (long strips of cloth)” or “to clothe in strips of cloth, to wrap up in strips of cloth, to wrap in cloths.”[1,2,3]

 The Greek word sparganoo is never translated as “burial clothes” and never refers to a burial cloth in the New Testament.
 In the Koine Greek there were numerous words that refer to being clothed.
 Consequently, it is reasonable to discover that different Greek words described Jesus’ burial process.
-In Matthew 27:59 we are told that Jesus was wrapped in clean linen cloth.
+In Matthew 27:59 we are told that Jesus was wrapped in a clean linen cloth.
 The Greek verb for “wrapped” is entylisso which was used to describe wrapping up something such as a cadaver.
 The Greek word that is translated as “linen cloths” in the verse is sindon.
 It means “linen cloth of good quality.”
-The same two Greek words, entylisso and sindon, are used in Luke 23:53 to describe the burial process of Jesus.
+The same two Greek words, entylisso and sindon, are used in Luke 23:53 to describe the burial process for Jesus.
 Then in Mark 15:46 we are told that Jesus was “wrapped in the linen cloth.”
 The Greek verb for “wrapped” is enieleo which means “to wrap in.”
 The Greek word for cloth is once again sindon.
-In John 19:40 were are told that Jesus was “bound in linen wrappings.”
+In John 19:40 we are told that Jesus was “bound in linen wrappings.”
 The Greek word for “bound” is deo and the word for “linen wrappings” is othonion.
 Deo means “to bind” and othonion refers to a piece of fine cloth.
 All of this reveals that sparganoo was not used to describe Jesus being wrapped in His burial cloths.